NVIDIA/OpenSeq2Seq/docs/sources/source/installation.rst

 We recommend to use `Anaconda Python distribution <https://www.anaconda.com/download>`_.

 .. note::
-   Currently, TensorFlow 1.11 doesn't support Python 3.7.
+   Currently, TensorFlow 1.x doesn't support Python 3.7.
-   Please make sure that your Anaconda environment includes Python version which is compatible with TensorFlow.
+   Please make sure that your Anaconda environment includes Python version which is `compatible with TensorFlow <https://www.tensorflow.org/install/pip>`_.
    For example, you can download Anaconda with Python 3.6 for Linux::

      wget https://repo.continuum.io/archive/Anaconda3-5.0.1-Linux-x86_64.sh